 Many woodworkers are exploring the use of resin as a way to enhance their projects.
-One challenge that many resin users have voiced is when it comes to mixing the resin component in the specific ratio that is necessary to produce a solid material after curing.
-Ratios can be challenging to translate to specific measurements, and the penalty for not getting it right can be an inferior surface, or worse, a complete loss of valuable resin if it fails to cure to the appropriate hardness or clarity.
+One challenge that many resin users have voiced is the difficulty of mixing the resin component in the specific ratio that is necessary to produce a solid material after curing.
+Ratios can be challenging to translate to specific measurements, and the penalty for not getting it right can be an inferior surface—or worse, a complete loss of valuable resin if it fails to cure to the appropriate hardness or clarity.

 Also, mixing a ratio can be complicated to do using a single container, so even if the proportions are easy to follow, you might feel like you have to use separate containers to measure the components correctly.
 And for some of us, we might even have to pull out a calculator.

-Fortunately there are special metered cups that are designed specifically to achieve the perfect epoxy resin mixing ratio every time without having to do any math or use multiple containers.
+Fortunately, there are special metered cups that are designed specifically to achieve the perfect mixing ratio for epoxy resin every time without having to do any math or use multiple containers.
 The markings on the side of the cup indicate the pour lines based on the mixing ratios that apply to a variety of epoxy resins.

-After you’ve learned how to use your metered cup to achieve the perfect epoxy resin mixing ratio, you’ll be ready to take on more resin projects.
+After you’ve learned how to use your metered cup to achieve the perfect ratio for mixing epoxy resin, you’ll be ready to take on more resin projects.